 Other companies however like again VIPKID, are going to push through and attempt to pivot to a different business model:

 As VIPKID was one of the first and currently largest online teaching company with offices around the world only time will tell if they are able to find massive success once again.

-What are the new Chinese regulations for online teaching?
+What were the Chinese regulations for online teaching previously?